Filipwoj/ChromaBot/README.md

 # ChromaBot
-An open source bot for Chromaverse
+An open source bot for Chromaverse\n
 **Asparagus and Baguette are developmental branches**